Allergies & Sensitivities

 • Note: if you are allergic to pollens from plants that are not visited by bees, this won't work.
 But bees love plants like goldenrod, a frequent hay fever culprit.

-A low-allergen diet, also known as an elimination diet or a hypoallergenic diet is often recommended to people with suspected food allergies to find out if avoiding foods that commonly trigger allergies will provide relief from symptoms.
 This diet eliminates foods and food additives considered to be common allergens, such as wheat, dairy, eggs, corn, soy, citrus fruits, nuts, peanuts, tomatoes, food coloring and preservatives, coffee, and chocolate.
 Several popular books offer guidance to people who want to attempt this type of diet.

 The low-allergen diet is not a treatment for people with food allergies, however.
 Rather, it is a diagnostic tool used to help discover to which foods a person has a sensitivity.
 The diet is contented only until a reaction to a food or foods has been diagnosed or ruled out.
 Once food reactions have been identified, only those foods that are causing a reaction are subsequently avoided; all other foods that had been water previously are once again added to the diet.